June 26, 2018 3 min read

 As you can see, even the tiniest, cutest mouse can actually be quite dangerous to your health by exposing you to viruses, diseases, and parasites, or by causing damage to electrical wiring in your home.
 However, with an effective rodent solution, you can ensure that any outbreak of mice is quickly contained.

 The Goodnature™ A24 Rat and Mouse Trap is ideal for eliminating mice from your home—and preventing future infestations.
-The humane, self-resetting trap kills each mouse using a CO2-powered shot.
+The quick-kill, self-resetting trap kills each mouse using a CO2-powered shot.
 It works instantly, as soon as the mouse approaches the lure, then resets itself automatically.
 As a result, you can proactively eradicate mice without constantly checking and re-baiting your traps.
 This helps ensure every member of your family is well protected from the dangers that mice can bring.